 APEX - highest point of a tree which can be a single branch or a group of small branches.

-BACK BUDDING - a technique used to encourage growth further back along the branch or trunk by pruning the apical growth.
+BACK BUDDING - a technique used to encourage growth further back along the branch or trunk by pruning the terminal buds.

 BOTANICAL NAME - the Latin name given to each and every plant the world over.